A New International World

-At the same time, New York was experiencing the Harlem Renaissance, a cultural revolution of the 1920s that showcased African-American artists, musicians and writers, including W.E.B.
+At the same time, New York was experiencing the Harlem Renaissance, a cultural revolution of the 1920s that showcased African-American artists, musicians, and writers, including W.E.B.
 DuBois, Langston Hughes, Alain Locke, Aaron Douglas, and Louis Armstrong.
 The movement traveled to Europe, where it was free to grow without the social restrictions imposed by American culture.
-Interwar Paris specifically, fostered African American culture to develop their freedom of expression, cultural exposure, and unique voice in all forms of artistic endeavor.
+Interwar Paris specifically, fostered African American culture, allowing the development of freedom of expression, cultural exposure, and unique voice in all forms of artistic endeavor.

 Other cultural hallmarks of the 1920s included the compositions of George Gershwin, who wrote Rhapsody in Blue in 1924, classical composer Maurice Ravel’s Bolero, and the appearance on the jazz scene of legends-to-be Duke Ellington and Bessie Smith, as well as the signature dance craze called the Charleston and the advent of talking pictures.
 We can also thank a then-14-year-old Les Paul for paving the way for rock music through his invention of the forerunner of the electric guitar in 1929.

 The interwar period that followed the end of World War I––the first war where airplanes and automobiles changed how battles were fought and won––ushered in a new world of speed and travel.
 Distances between countries and cultures were lessened and allowed for easier spread of cultural exchanges and for the first time a truly international world.
 The lyrics to the post World War I song “How ya gonna keep ‘em down on the farm after they’ve seen Paree,” spoke to the changes in the world brought about after rural American soldiers returned home after experiencing foreign society.

 The 1930s: How They Soared during the depths of the Depression